onur-ulusoy/Deep-Learning-Essentials/math_concepts/02_backward_propagation_gd.md

   The derivative of the cost function with respect to the weight $w$, evaluated at $w = w_{\text{old}}$.
 This derivative represents the **gradient**, slope of that function at the current weight value, indicating the direction and rate at which $L$ changes with respect to $w$.

 - **$\alpha$**
   The learning rate, a hyperparameter that determines the size of the steps taken towards the minimum of the loss function.
 It controls the update strength, as depicted by the incremental step in the graph.
+A larger $\alpha$ means bigger steps towards the minimum, which can speed up convergence but risks overshooting.
+A smaller $\alpha$ ensures more precise updates but may slow down the training process.

+By iteratively applying this update rule, gradient descent navigates the parameter space to find the weight values that minimize the loss function.

+#### Visual Interpretation

+In the gradient descent graph:

+- The **orange curve** represents the cost function $L(w)$ as a function of the weight $w$.

+- The **gradient** at $w_{\text{old}}$ is the slope of the tangent to the curve at that point.

+- The **learning rate** $\alpha$ determines the length of the step taken along the gradient to reach $w_{\text{new}}$.